 The background data for the processes come from the following databases: Ecoinvent v.3.7.
-Specific data quality analysis was audited.
+Quality of specific data was audited.
 Characterization factors are CML ver.
 4.2 based.
 ITB-LCA algorithms were used for all impact calculations.
 The time related quality of the data used is valid (5 years).